karthi2016/sparql-over-sms/README.md

 The paper that covers SPARQL over SMS:

-Onno Valkering, Victor de Boer, Gossa Lo, Romy Blankendaal, and Stefan Schlobach. **The Semantic Web in an SMS**. _Proceedings of 20th International Conference on Knowledge Engineering and Knowledge Management (EKAW 2016)_
+Onno Valkering, Victor de Boer, Gossa Lô, Romy Blankendaal, and Stefan Schlobach. **The Semantic Web in an SMS**. _Proceedings of 20th International Conference on Knowledge Engineering and Knowledge Management (EKAW 2016)_

 ## Features
 The features that are currently supported: